python/cpython/Doc/reference/compound_stmts.rst

 .. rubric:: Footnotes

-.. [#] The exception is propagated to the invocation stack only if there is no :keyword:`finally` clause that negates the exception.
+.. [#] The exception is propagated to the invocation stack unless there is a :keyword:`finally` clause which happens to raise another exception.
+That new exception causes the old one to be lost.

 .. [#] Currently, control "flows off the end" except in the case of an exception or the execution of a :keyword:`return`, :keyword:`continue`, or :keyword:`break`